Settings

 It's nice to see that they, like me, subscribe to "an hour of experimenting can save 5 minutes of reading the documentation."
 Of course what people often fail to realize is that until you've found the answer, you often don't realize what the documentation was saying, such as the 16-bit thing.
 Management may ask "was that not in the manual?"
 But it's more nebulous than that.

-• gessha a day ago
+• gessha 2 months ago

 I bet you that one hour was full of excitement, where’s the fun in reading the documentation :P